Yakimova/TeamGame/README.md

 Two tanks fight.First tank position is top, second is bottom.
 The tanks can moving only on left and right.Among them are brigs, that the tanks break.When a tank hit another third time he is winner.

-# Subteams by skaype name
+# Subteams by skype name

 Team 1 - PEtya - Ivo